Colleagues and Friends

 Monroe made an unsuccessful bid for president in 1808, supported by the “Old Republican” faction hostile to Jefferson and Madison.
 After Monroe was elected to the Virginia House of Delegates in 1810, he reconciled with President Madison, stating, “Mr. Madison is a republican, and so am I. As long as he acts in consistence with the interests of his country, I will go along with him.”
 Jefferson assured Madison, “There appears to be the most perfect reconciliation & cordiality towards yourself.”

 Madison selected Monroe as his Secretary of State in 1811, a post which Monroe held through the rest of the Madison administration.
-During Mr. Madison’s War (link to War of 1812), Monroe also served temporarily as Secretary of War after the resignations of William Eustis and John Armstrong.
+During Mr. Madison’s War, Monroe also served temporarily as Secretary of War after the resignations of William Eustis and John Armstrong.
 When Madison was severely ill in 1813, Monroe served as intermediary, relaying information about Madison’s condition and shielding him from direct confrontations with opponents.
 As the British approached Washington in 1814, Monroe drew on his previous military experience, scouting troop movements, and unsuccessfully attempting to improve the deployment of American forces prior to the Battle of Bladensburg.

 With Madison’s approval, Monroe won the 1816 presidential election, and often consulted with Madison on decisions.
 In their retirements, following Jefferson’s urging, both Madison and Monroe served on the Board of Visitors of Jefferson’s University of Virginia.